greg7mdp/rippled/docs/sidechain/spec.md

 After the mechanics of a cross-chain transfer are understood, an overview of some supporting transactions are described.
-This includes transactions to create sidechains, add signatures, create accounts across chains, and change sidechain parameters.
+This includes transactions to create sidechains, add witness signatures, create accounts across chains, and change sidechain parameters.

 The next sections describe the witness server, how to set-up a sidechain, error handling, and trust assumptions.

-Finally, a detailed reference for the new ledger objects and transactions are presented as a reference.
+Finally, a low-level description of the new ledger objects and transactions are presented as a reference.

 ## Nomenclature

-Cross-chain transfer: A transaction that moves assets from the mainchain to the sidechain, or returns those assets from the sidechain to the mainchain
+Cross-chain transfer: A transaction that moves assets from the mainchain to the sidechain, or returns those assets from the sidechain back to the mainchain.

 Cross-chain sequence number: A ledger object used to prove ownership of the funds moved in a cross-chain transfer.

+Account-create ordering number: A counter on the door accounts used to order the account create transactions.

 Door accounts: The account on the mainchain that is used to put assets into trust, or the account on the sidechain used to issue wrapped assets.
 The name